kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/index.md

         sudo esptool.py write_flash 0x00000 build/kaa_demo-0x00000.bin 0x40000 build/kaa_demo-0x40000.bin

-This will take some time to flash, and, eventually, when the firmware starts, you will be presented with `Hello, Kaa!` message, printed 5 times.
+This will take some time to flash, and, eventually, when the firmware starts, you will be presented with `Hello, Kaa!` message.

 ## What's next?